randikabanura/sports_centre_courts_reservation_system/README.md

 - **Authentication and Authorization**: Customers can obtain an authentication token and include it in API requests to access protected endpoints, ensuring privacy and security.
 (Commented out to disable authentication for demo purposes.
 In a production environment, this line should be uncommented to enforce authentication.)
 - **Search and Filtering**: Customers can search for courts based on court type, availability, or specific criteria using appropriate API endpoints.

+## API Documentation
+The API endpoints and their usage are documented in the [Postman Collection](https://documenter.getpostman.com/view/7109068/2s93eePU9u).
+Refer to this documentation to understand how to interact with the reservation system and make use of the available endpoints.

 ## Development Environment Setup (Prerequisites)

 ### Rails Installation (Windows)